 - Awful Truth: It is revealed that the holes in Don's memory are not due to onset dementia, but because the Children and the Dark Ones induce small scale brain damage in everyone they come into contact with.
 Don, however, suspects that it is also his own mind at play, trying to protect itself from remembering the full implications of what it has witnessed during his encounters with the Children of the Old Leech.Don figured the low-grade amnesia was also equal parts self-preservation.
 His consciousness was had evaluated the threat posed by these affronts to sanity and decided to dim the lights and flip the sign to OUT OF SERVICE.

-- Black Eyes of Evil: People taken over by the Children manifests these.
+- Black Eyes of Evil: People assimilated over by the Children manifests these.

 - Continuity Nod: The story contains a reference to Laird Barron's short story, The Broadsword, which takes place in the same universe.